ncerdan/ArduinoSafe/README.md

 such motor in order to use it, but it successfully stored any custom 4 digit code and compared it to user input.

-One can change the passcode only if they know the current code.
+One can change the passcode only if they know the current code, thus ensuring basic security.